OpenDSA/OpenDSA-LTI/README.md

   +-----------------+
   ```

-### Creating `deploy` user on production server
+### Creating `deploy` user on your production server
   - The first thing we will do on our new server is create the user account we'll be using to run OpenDSA-LTI and work from there.
+Open a new terminal, ssh to your production server, and do the following
   ```
   sudo adduser deploy
   sudo adduser deploy sudo